zhenchen-jay/Complex-Wrinkle-Field/README.md

 ```
 ./bin/WrinkleInterpolationCli_bin -i ../data/bunny_localRotation/data.json -r
 ```
-where -r option force the program to reoptimize the problem
+where -r option forces the program to reoptimize the problem

-- UserWrinkleDesign_bin: a tool for users to design wrinkles by themselves by assign frequency fields and amplitude.
-This can be tried with
+- UserWrinkleDesign_bin: a tool for users to design wrinkles by themselves by assign frequency field and amplitude.
+This can be executed with
 ```
 ./bin/UserWrinkleDesign_bin -i ../data/bunny_localRotation/design.json
 ```